gridap/GridapWorkshop2023Material/README.md

 - Download and install Julia based on the platform you are using from the [Julia](https://julialang.org/downloads/platform/) home page.
 - Download and install VSCode based on the platform you are using from the [VSCode](https://code.visualstudio.com/download) home page.
 - [Install](https://www.julia-vscode.org/docs/dev/gettingstarted/#Installing-the-Julia-extension) and [configure](https://www.julia-vscode.org/docs/dev/gettingstarted/#Configuring-the-Julia-extension) the [Julia extension for VSCode](https://code.visualstudio.com/docs/languages/julia).
 Some interesting features of the Julia extension for VSCode are covered in the following [YouTube](https://www.youtube.com/watch?v=IdhnP00Y1Ks&t=125s) video.
-- Install [Paraview](https://www.paraview.org/download/) post-processing software.
+- Install [ParaView](https://www.paraview.org/download/) post-processing software.
 We will use the basic features of ParaView.
-In any case, if you are keen on learning more,  there is a whole [YouTube channel](https://www.youtube.com/playlist?list=PLvkU6i2iQ2fpcVsqaKXJT5Wjb9_ttRLK-) on Paraview that will give you many more ideas.
+In any case, if you are keen on learning more,  there is a whole [YouTube channel](https://www.youtube.com/playlist?list=PLvkU6i2iQ2fpcVsqaKXJT5Wjb9_ttRLK-) on ParaView that will give you many more ideas.
 - Finally, you will need an **ssh** client to connect to Gadi.
 Generally, every modern OS should have one installed by default.
 To check if you have one, open a terminal and type `ssh`.
 If a message like `usage: ssh ...` appears, you are good to go.

 ## Getting the workshop material